-If a concern including allegations that may meet the harms test is raised about the practice or behaviour of a member of staff, supply teacher or volunteer, this information will be recorded and passed to the Head, Jody Wells.
+If a concern including allegations that may meet the harms test is raised about the practice or behaviour of a member of staff, supply teacher, volunteer or contractor, this information will be recorded and passed to the Head, Mike Stanley.
 The local authority designated officer (LADO) will be contacted and the relevant guidance will be followed.

-If the allegation is against the Head, the person receiving the allegation will contact the Chair of Governors Col. Peter Williams (the Nominated Safeguarding Governor) directly, without the Head being informed.
-The Chair of Governors will then contact the LADO.
+If the allegation is against the Head, (or if there is a conflict of interests in reporting the matter to the Head) the person receiving the allegation will contact the Director with responsibility for safeguarding directly, without the Head being informed.
+The Director with responsibility for safeguarding will then contact the LADO.